pairfy/marketplace/README.md

-# Adabuy marketplace
+# Pairfy marketplace

-Adabuy is an e-commerce protocol that uses smart contracts for the process of selling and buying physical products on Cardano using the ADA cryptocurrency.
+Pairfy is an e-commerce protocol that uses smart contracts for the process of selling and buying physical products on Cardano using the ADA cryptocurrency.

 ![Descripción de la imagen](z/docs/portada.png)